 - 4.1 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
-At the appropriate time, however, you may need to come forward as a witness, or agree to your identity being disclosed, or the details of your concerns shared with others. - 4.2 This policy encourages you to put your name to your concerns whenever possible. - 4.3 Concerns expressed anonymously are much less powerful but will be considered at the discretion of the Local Authority. - 4.4 In exercising this discretion, the factors to be considered would include: - The seriousness of the issues raised AND - The credibility of the concern AND - The likelihood of confirming the allegation from attributable sources. - 4.5 The responsible officer may ask you to explain your original concern in further detail if his/her investigation fails to substantiate it.
+At the appropriate time, however, you may need to come forward as a witness, or agree to your identity being disclosed, or the details of your concerns shared with others. - 4.2 This policy encourages you to put your name to your concerns whenever possible. - 4.3 Concerns expressed anonymously are much less powerful but will be considered at the discretion of the Local Authority. - 4.4 In exercising this discretion the factors to be taken into account would include: - the seriousness of the issues raised; - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources. - 4.5 The responsible officer may ask you to explain your original concern in further detail if his/her investigation fails to substantiate it.

-5. False Or Unproven Allegations
+5. False or Unproven Allegations